Azathulhu/RestartOnDeath/README.md

 # RestartOnDeath
-Restarts your computer whenever you die.
+A tModLoader mod for Terraria 1.3.5 that causes your PC to restart whenever you die.
 More tame version of BSODOnDeath.

-A tModLoader mod for Terraria 1.3.5 that causes your PC to restart whenever you die.

 Does not work on Mac or Linux.